 Department of Conservation and Recreation

 Matt Sabas is a Senior Public Relations and Marketing Specialist with the DCR Public Communications and Marketing Office.
-In this role, he works closely with the DCR divisions of Soil & Water Conservation, Dam Safety, Floodplain Management, and the Office of Resilience Planning to develop, implement, and evaluate regional and statewide marketing and public relations activities.
+In this role, he works closely with the DCR divisions of Soil & Water Conservation, Dam Safety, Floodplain Management, and the Office Environmental Education to develop, implement, and evaluate regional and statewide marketing and public relations activities.

 Matt has eight years’ experience implementing strategic communications campaigns on behalf of clients in the agriculture, chemical, and energy industries.
 Prior to joining DCR, Matt was the Senior Director of Communications & Public Affairs at the Household & Commercial Products Association (HCPA) and worked for five years as a research director with the White House Writers Group.
 Earlier in his career, Matt held policy and research positions at think tanks based in Washington, D.C.
 He holds a Bachelor of Arts in Government from the College of William & Mary and currently resides in Richmond, VA.